← All writing

 Technique tour, compressed

 RTN → GPTQ (2022) → SmoothQuant (2022) → AWQ (2023) → 2024+ (QuIP#, AQLM, HQQ, SpinQuant).
 One paragraph and one plot per paper.
-Each one fixes a specific failure mode of the previous; together they're the conceptual backbone the field shipped.
+Each fixes a specific failure of the one before.

 Round-to-nearest is the baseline.
 Pick a symmetric range [R,R][-R, R], divide it into 2b2^b levels, snap each weight to the nearest one.
 The error is a sawtooth of period s=R/(2b11)s = R/(2^{b-1}-1) inside the range, linear in w|w| outside.
 Per-channel scales (one RR per output channel) are the cheapest fix and almost always the right starting move.